Glacier/Deep Archive cost optimization (reduce restores and requests)

 • Restore frequency: if you restore weekly, you may not be an archive workload anymore.

-5) Quantify changes (before you implement)
+Quantify changes before you implement them

 Use S3 Glacier / Deep Archive Cost Calculator to estimate savings from fewer restores or fewer retrieval requests.